Early Results from GLASS-JWST. XXI: Rapid assembly of a galaxy at z=6.23 revealed by its C/O abundance: Physical properties

 The most relevant stellar population parameter for our abundance analysis is the stellar age.
 The SED fit with delayed-$\tau$ SFH favors a young $\simeq$130~Myr age, though the 1$\sigma$ confidence interval extends up to 500~Myr (corresponding to $z\simeq12$).
-To assess possible systematic uncertainties and better constrain the age, we performed an independent analysis of the same photometry with a non-parametric star formation history using the \textsc{gsf}\footnote{https://github.com/mtakahiro/gsf} software following the methods described in \cite{morishita2019}.
+To assess possible systematic uncertainties and better constrain the age, we performed an independent analysis of the same photometry with a non-parametric star formation history using the \textsc{gsf}\footnote{https://github.com/mtakahiro/gsf} \citep{morishita2019} and {\it SEDz*} \citep{dressler2022} software packages.
+In brief, \textsc{gsf} fits the observed photometry with a linear combination of stellar population templates of different age bins, generated with the stellar population synthesis code {\tt fsps} \citep[][]{conroy09}, where each bin represents a short ($\sim$30 Myr) burst of constant SFR. {\it SEDz*} uses a combination of 10 Myr bursts and constant star formation templates, and is specifically designed to obtain SFHs for $z>5$ galaxies, taking advantage of the fact that their SEDs are largely dominated by class A stars.
 Figure~\ref{fig:SED} shows the best-fit SED and star formation history (stellar mass formed per time bin) from \textsc{gsf}.
 The resulting mass-weighted age of $100^{+130}_{-60}$~Myr is fully consistent with that following \cite{santini2022}.
 The de-magnified $\log\,\mathrm{M}_* /\Msun = 8.37^{+0.16}_{-0.07}$ also agrees within the uncertainties.
-Likewise, applying the non-parametric {\it SEDz*} analysis method \citep{dressler2022} suggests that the majority of stellar mass formed within the preceding $\lesssim150$~Myr.
+Likewise, {\it SEDz*} fitting results suggest that the majority of stellar mass formed within the preceding $\lesssim150$~Myr.
 We consider these non-parametric ages to be more reliable.
 We note that the best-fit stellar population ages are somewhat lower than the predicted average at $z\simeq6$ from \cite{mason2015}, which could be a result of selection bias for young age arising from the requirement of rest-UV emission line detections.
 Overall the three separate photometric analyses give a consistent picture but with relatively broad allowed ages, from a few tens to hundreds of Myr.
 When considering only the photometry, it is thus unclear whether the majority of stars seen in this galaxy formed at $z<7$ (as indicated by the best-fit ages) or at $z>8$--10 (allowed within the 1$\sigma$ bounds).
 The C/O chemical enrichment information from rest-UV spectroscopy therefore provides a powerful complementary constraint on the star formation history.